-Contact your local Endress+Hauser representative.
-Addresses: See last page of Operating Instructions.
+- 1. Contact your local Endress+Hauser representative.
+Addresses: See back of the Operating Instructions. - 2.
+Clean device. - 3.
+Fill in the Repair form including Non-Risk Declaration and send in advance to the Endress+Hauser representative by e-mail.

-- Clean device.
-2 - 3.
-Fill in the Repair Form including the Non-Risk Declaration and send it in advance to the Endress+Hauser representative by e-mail. - Pack the unit carefully and shockproof in the original packaging for transport. - Enclose the Repair Form and attach it to the outside of the packaging.
-5.
+- 4. Pack the unit carefully and shockproof in the original packaging for transport. - 5.
+Enclose the Repair Form and attach it to the outside of the packaging.